google-research/discs/discs/models/README.md

 """
 Note that for CO and EBM, the shape and number of categories are set based on the loaded information of the graph.

-## Using the models out of this package
+## How to use the models out of this package
 The config passed to the model for instantiation should have the following structure:
 ```
   general_config = dict(